VictorChagasS/VictorChagasS/README.md

 - 👋 Hi, I’m @VictorChagasS
-- 👀 I’m interested in ...
+- 👀 I’m interested in security information and software engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning node apis and frontEnd
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me 'you cant'

 <!---
 VictorChagasS/VictorChagasS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.